Bâan: The Boundary of Adulthood: Development

 On 3 July 2025, during a panel at Anime Expo, Maneetapho announced the production of Bâan, with the film being produced by Studio Daisy and directed by Yoshimitsu Ōhashi.
 Kevin Penkin was confirmed to compose the film's music.
-The project was introduced as part of GeeXPlus’s new production division, GeeXProductions, alongside other titles.
+The project was introduced as part of GeeXPlus's new production division, GeeXProductions, alongside other titles.
 It was also revealed that Japanese voice actors Haruna Mikawa and Shōya Ishige will voice the characters Rinrada Ratchamanee and Daichi Arai, respectively.
-Maneetapho’s wife, Sydney Poniewaz, who was also present at the panel, was announced as the English voice actress for Ratchamanee.
+Maneetapho's wife, Sydney Poniewaz, who was also present at the panel, was announced as the English voice actress for Ratchamanee.
 While developing the character of Rinrada Ratchamanee, Maneetapho described her as the "child" of himself and Sydney Poniewaz, explaining that she embodied Poniewaz's energy and his own insecurities.
 On 24 August 2025, he announced that the English dub features Aleks Le as the voice of Daichi, with Trash Taste co-host Connor Colquhoun serving as the ADR director and J-pop singer Diana Garnet as the English localization producer.

 Release

 The film premiered at Grand Cinema Sunshine in Toshima, Japan on 24 August 2025, and was later released on Maneetapho's YouTube channel on 20 September 2025, accompanied by a behind-the-scenes documentary.
-The YouTube release will feature both a Japanese dub and an English dub.
+The YouTube release features both a Japanese dub and an English dub.
 On the same day as the theatrical premiere, Maneetapho announced that there would also be a launch party hosted on his Twitch account to celebrate.

 Reception

 In a review for Anime News Network, Richard Eisenbeis gave the film an overall rating of B, describing Bâan as an "emotionally resonate short film that twists the isekai formula to show the choice all expats must one day face."
 He noted that while the theme was strong and emotionally impactful, the film prioritizes the story it wants to tell over logical consistency, calling this "the singular blemish on an otherwise excellent short film."
 Josh Piedra of The Outer Haven gave the film three stars out of five, praising the animation and soundtrack, as well as the pacing considering its short length.
 However, he noted that some of the English voice acting did not reach the same high quality.
-Timothy Blake Donohoo of Comic Book Resources described the film as a "breathtaking piece" that "quickly captures the essence of the potential within the isekai genre," noting that its quality and story could unseat Solo Leveling as the best new anime of 2025.
+Timothy Blake Donohoo of Comic Book Resources described the film as a "breathtaking piece" that "quickly captures the essence of the potential within the isekai genre", noting that its quality and story could unseat Solo Leveling as the best new anime of 2025.